Chiang Mai to Lampang: A Weekend in Thailand’s Vibrant North

 Getting to Lampang

-This northern city is large enough for its own airport, with a Bangkok Airways service, and Nok Air service from Bangkok.
-The flight takes 90 minutes and there are usually five flights per day.
+The flight takes 90 minutes and there are approximately five flights per day.
 Tickets start range from about US$50-75.

 Train From Chiang Mai to Lampang

-Three trains a day make the journey from Chiang Mai to Lampang.
-The trip takes about 2hrs and 10 minutes.
-While the first train for a day trip departs at 6.30am, we suggest you aim for the train at 8.50am will get you to Lampang in 1hr 48 minutes.
+Three trains a day make the 2 hour 10 minute journey from Chiang Mai to Lampang.
+While the first train, which is your best bet for a day trip departs at 6.30am, we suggest you aim for the train at 8.50am will get you to Lampang in 1hr 48 minutes.
 Other trains can take a little longer.
 The last train leaves Chiang Mai just before 7pm.

 Trains leave for Lampang 3 times a day